-In this section we present the measured electromagnetic performance of the QUBIC TD feedhorns compared with simulations obtained using the measured profiles of all the feedhorns in the array.
-In our measurements we tested a subset of feedhorns, each identified with a pair of numbers corresponding to the row and column position in the array.
+In this section we present the measured electromagnetic performance of the QUBIC TD feed-horns compared with simulations obtained using the measured profiles of all the feed-horns in the array.
+In our measurements we tested a subset of feed-horns ($\sim$40\% for array 1 and $\sim$14\% for array 2), each identified with a pair of numbers corresponding to the row and column position in the array.

-In Figure~\ref{fig_measured_horns} we show four grids summarizing the measurements that we have conducted on the TD arrays.
+In figure~\ref{fig_measured_horns} we show four grids summarizing the measurements that we have conducted on the TD arrays.
 Each grid represents the 8$\times$8 horn array in each module.
 On the top of each grid we have specified the number of the module and the type of measurements performed.
 In each grid we identify with black cells the horns tested at 150\,GHz, with red cells the horns tested at 220\,GHz and with black-red cells the horns tested at both frequencies.
 Notice that we do not report return loss measurements for the TD array at 220\,GHz.
-In this case the measurements presented in this paper were carried out on the two central horns of the two modules of the QUBIC Full Instrument (FI) that share the identical electromagnetic design and manufacturing technique of the TD (see Section~\ref{sec_fi_horns}).
+In this case the measurements presented in this paper were carried out on the two central horns of the two modules of the QUBIC FI that share the identical electromagnetic design and manufacturing technique of the TD (see section~\ref{sec_fi_horns}).